 Research shows little difference between OECD countries using proportional or “winner-take-all” systems.
 Looking at elections from 1945 to 1998, Pilon (2007: 146-154) calculates that countries using FPTP averaged 16.7 elections, while countries using proportional systems averaged only 16.0 elections.
 There is no significant difference between the two.

-With PR governments can change between elections
+With proportional representation, governments can change between elections

 Most OECD countries with proportional systems are governed not by minority governments, but by majority coalitions of two or more parties representing over 50% of voters, with different parties holding Ministerial positions.